-We estimate that the net proceeds from the issuance and sale of shares of our common stock in this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares from us in full, based on the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the issuance and sale of approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares in full, based on the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover of this prospectus, would increase or decrease, as applicable, the net proceeds to us from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same, and after deducting underwriting discounts and commissions.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the net proceeds to us from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions.
 We may also increase or decrease the number of shares we are offering.
-Each increase or decrease of 1.0 million shares in the number of shares we are offering would increase or decrease, as applicable, the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$ million, assuming the assumed initial public offering price stays the same.
+Each increase or decrease of 1.0 million shares in the number of shares we are offering would increase or decrease of shares offering expenses payable by us, by approximately \$ million, assuming the assumed initial public offering price stays the same.
 We do not expect that a change in the initial price to the public or the number of shares by these amounts would have a material effect on the uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of this offering determined at pricing.

 The principal purposes of this offering are to obtain additional capital to support our operations, to create a public market for our common stock and to facilitate our future access to the public equity markets.
-We intend to use the net proceeds from this offering, together with our cash and cash equivalents, as follows:
+We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

-- approximately \$ million to fund the ongoing and planned preclinical and clinical development of our product candidates, including the initiation of our planned Phase 1/2 clinical trial for 4D-310 and IND-enabling study activities for 4D-710, as well as the initiation of Phase 1 clinical trials for 4D-125 and 4D-110: - approximately \$ million to fund the further development and expansion of our pipeline including to complete lead optimization for our research candidates for the treatment of DMD and to complete toxicology studies for our research candidates for the treatment of Wet AMD; - approximately \$ million to fund the continued expansion of our manufacturing and research and development capabilities; - any remaining amounts for working capital and general corporate purposes.
+- approximately \$ million to fund our ongoing and planned clinical and preclinical development of our product candidates, including the initiation of our planned Phase 1/2 clinical trial for 4D-310 and IND-enabling study activities for 4D-150 and 4D-710, as well as the clinical trials for 4D-125; - approximately \$ million to fund the further development and expansion of our pipeline including to complete lead optimization and IND enabling studies for 4D-135, and potentially other research candidates; - approximately \$ million to fund the continued expansion of our manufacturing capabilities and facilities; and - · any remaining amounts for working capital and other general corporate purposes commence in the future, our ability to take advantage of expedited programs or to obtain regulatory approval for any other product candidates we may identify and pursue, the timing and costs associated with the manufacture and supply of any other product candidates we may identify and pursue for clinical development or commercialization, and any unforeseen cash needs.
+As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.